lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-6.1"}
 \[See {{sect-3.1.1.2}} for this document's definition of "root CA".\]

-If a newly created root CA is at the top of a PKI hierarchy, it usually produced produce a "self-certificate", which is a certificate structure with the profile defined for the "newWithNew" certificate issued following a root CA key update.
+If a newly created root CA is at the top of a PKI hierarchy, it usually produces a "self-certificate", which is a certificate structure with the profile defined for the "newWithNew" certificate issued following a root CA key update.